 CULTURUNNERS collaborates with artists and institutions to produce change-making campaigns, tours, film projects, exhibitions, publications, and artworks.

-Facilitating urgent cooperation between artists, cultural institutions and United Nations Agencies in order accelerate implementation of the UN Global Sustainability Goals.
+Facilitating urgent cooperation between artists, cultural institutions and United Nations Agencies to accelerate implementation of the UN Sustainable Development Goals.

-Ahmed Mater's multi-year project - incorporating film, artefacts and photography - documents unofficial histories behind the commercial development and mass expansion of the holy city of Mecca.
+Ahmed Mater's multi-year project - incorporating film, artefacts and photography - documents unofficial histories behind the mass expansion of the holy city of Mecca.

 One of the most influential political cartoonists in the Arab world, Khalid Albaih travels to America to explore a shared struggle for human and civil rights in the United States, his native Sudan, and the wider Islamic World.

 John Mireles travels to all 50 states photographing Americans and then exhibiting large scale portraits in public spaces where the encounters took place.